Published on January 16th, 2017 | by Ruben0

 Fino Camborio is maintained in a traditional, artisan way, reviving the style of lost almacenistas

-Camborio is an old Fino from Bodegas Juan Piñero.
-It is aged in a rather small solera – started in 1940 – of only three criaderas.
-There is just one saca per year (two in rare cases), which means the average age stays high, around 9 years.
+Camborio is an aged Fino from Bodegas Juan Piñero.
+It is aged in a rather small solera of only three criaderas.
+There is just one saca per year, which means the average age stays high, around 8 years.

 This wine was recently awarded 91 points by Parker.

 Nose: nicely warm and dry.
 Plenty of flor, hay and traces of yeasty dough.
 Also mineral notes, olives and a punchy saline side.
 Almonds, light earthy notes.
 Nonetheless there is a nice apple warmth underneath, evolving towards very light apricot after a few days in the open bottle.

 Mouth: big and punchy, with a high impact, but at the same time quite a round profile.
 It’s dry and acidity is low, making this a warm and almost fatty wine.
 Green olives and almonds.
 Some briney notes and the bitter edge of dried herbs, especially in the finale.
 Just a light earthy touch.
 A serious Fino.

 Availability: difficult to find outside of Spain.
 Around € 8-12.
 I’ve got it from Xpertvinum.

 Summary: An interesting Fino, sometimes serious, sometimes mild, but always with plenty of weight and a dry, flor-driven profile.
 I like it a lot.
 Still very much a local product but worth trying if you can find it.